pramodambati/Javascript/README.md

 # Javascript
-A code repo for javascript series by Chai aur code youtube channel
+A code repo for javascript series from Chai aur code youtube channel